things to do in Kona

 And if you’re looking for fresh produce, head to the Kona Farmers Market, held every Wednesday and Saturday morning.

-2 – Start the morning at the Mountain Thunder Coffee Plantation
+2 – Visit the Mountain Thunder Coffee Plantation

 coffee plantations tours